readthedocs/readthedocs.org/docs/user/commercial/index.rst

 .. seealso::

    `Read the Docs website: Features <https://about.readthedocs.com/about/>`__
-      A general presentation of our features is available on our website, and the `pricing page <https://about.readthedocs.com/pricing/>`__ lists all details and features for each subscription level.
+      A high-level overview of platform features is available on our website, and the `pricing page <https://about.readthedocs.com/pricing/>`__ has a feature breakdown by subscription level.

-   `Read the Docs website: Company presentation <https://about.readthedocs.com/company/>`__
+   `Read the Docs website: Company <https://about.readthedocs.com/company/>`__
       Information about the company running Read the Docs, including our mission, team, and community.